Domestic and family violence

 16 Days of Activism

 We proudly stand with organisations and groups around the world in calling for the prevention and elimination of violence against women and girls.
-Council is working closely with community groups local businesses, NSW Police and the broader community to respond to and prevent domestic and family violence in our community.
+We work closely with community groups local businesses, NSW Police and the broader community to respond to and prevent domestic and family violence in our community.

 We are joining the 16 Days Against Gender-Based Violence campaign to raise awareness about the impact of domestic and family violence in our community.